-How Did I Cope With My Autism?
+How Have I Coped With Autism?

 Dr. Temple Grandin—a pioneer in the study of animals and a hero of mine because she has a condition similar to what I have—always cared for her cows.
 She believed that animals cannot be disrespected just because they are part of the natural ecosystem.
 Sure, we eat cows, chicken, and turkey to no end, but she believed that not one animal must be disrespected